 About the artist

-Stephan Nance is a Portland, Oregon-based singer-songwriter specializing in poetic piano pop-rock.
+Stephan Nance is a Portland, Oregon-based singer-songwriter specializing in poetic piano pop.
 In 2012, following a modest tour of vegan-friendly frozen yogurt shops, they released their debut album, A Troubled Piece of Fruit.
 The album enjoyed favorable reviews, and the song “Japanese Garden” earned a nomination in the 2012 OUTMusic Awards.

 This marginal success was followed by a prolonged interval of trauma-induced creative block, which lasted from 2013 until 2016.